Skip to main content

 AspectLiraglutideMelanotan II

-AdministrationSubcutaneous injection once daily at any time, independent of meals.
+AdministrationSubcutaneous injection in the abdomen, thigh, or upper arm.
 Rotate injection sites.
-Can be used with oral diabetes medications.Subcutaneous injection.
+Administer once daily at any time, independent of meals.
+Store pens refrigerated before first use; after first use, store at room temperature or refrigerated for up to 30 days.Subcutaneous injection.
 Usually combined with UV exposure for tanning effects.
 Nasal spray formulations exist but have lower bioavailability.

 Best For